 - Regulating emotions

 DBT is an evidence-based therapy that’s been shown to reduce suicidal behaviors, self-injury, substance abuse and anger resulting from past trauma.

 Trauma permeates all areas of an individual’s life, and when it co-occurs with a substance use disorder, the result is often devastating to their relationships, physical and mental health, finances, quality of life and sense of well-being.

-Through a trauma-informed approach to addiction treatment using research-based interventions, individuals can safely and effectively restore their lives after trauma and end an addiction for the long term.
+Through trauma-informed approaches in addiction treatment at Silvermist Recovery, individuals can safely and effectively restore their lives after trauma and end an addiction for the long term.
 Get in touch now to heal your past.